pandas-dev/pandas/doc/source/user_guide/groupby.rst

 Taking the nth row of each group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To select from a DataFrame or Series the nth item, use
+To select the nth item from each group, use :meth:`.DataFrameGroupBy.nth` or
-:meth:`~pd.core.groupby.DataFrameGroupBy.nth`.
-This is a reduction method, and
-will return a single row (or no row) per group if you pass an int for n:
+:meth:`.SeriesGroupBy.nth`.
+Arguments supplied can be any integer, lists of integers,
+slices, or lists of slices; see below for examples.
+When the nth element of a group
+does not exist an error is *not* raised; instead no corresponding rows are returned.

+In general this operation acts as a filtration.
+In certain cases it will also return
+one row per group, making it also a reduction.
+However because in general it can
+return zero or multiple rows per group, pandas treats it as a filtration in all cases.

 .. ipython:: python